Multilevel randomized quasi-Monte Carlo estimator for nested integration: Multilevel double-loop randomized quasi-Monte Carlo method for nested integrals with inexact sampling

 \section{Multilevel double-loop randomized quasi-Monte Carlo method for nested integrals with inexact sampling}

 As the primary focus of this work we analyzed the multilevel double-loop randomized quasi-Monte Carlo (MLDLQMC) estimator with inexact sampling.
 This estimator combines the multilevel technique with both deterministic QMC and rQMC methods.
 At all levels $\ell$, where $0\leq\ell\leq L$, the outer integral is estimated using the rQMC method, allowing for a practical error estimate via the sample variance.
 This estimate is theoretically justified by Proposition~\ref{cor:he}.
 The inner estimation at levels $\ell$, where $0\leq\ell\leq L-1$, is based on QMC methods.
 Due to the deterministic nature of these methods, the variances of the estimators for those levels depend only on the outer samples.
 The multilevel structure ensures that only the final level $L$ contributes to the bias of the overall estimator.
-The rQMC method is applied for the inner integral approximation only at level $L$, allowing for practical error estimates of the bias and variance of the estimator. \begin{set}[Multilevel double-loop randomized quasi-Monte Carlo estimator with inexact sampling] The MLDLQMC estimator with inexact sampling is defined as follows:
+The rQMC method is applied for the inner integral approximation only at level $L$, allowing for practical error estimates of the bias and variance of the estimator.